 Gender pay gap widens ‘dramatically’ after women have children – TUC

-Difference in pay between men and women is almost 15%, study suggests.
+Difference in pay between men and women is almost 15%, a study suggests.

 The gender pay gap is almost 15%, and widens “dramatically” after women have children, according to new research.